 For Cat and Critter Adoptions

 We encourage you to take a day to think about and discuss the adoption.
 However, we allow same-day adoptions for cats and critters.
 Please come prepared with an appropriate pet carrier if you wish to complete a same-day adoption.
 Applicants are asked to leave the foster family for a minimum of one hour and return to the foster home to complete the adoption.
-During this time adoption fees must be paid prior to the foster home releasing the cat.
+During this time adoption fees must be paid prior to the foster home releasing the cat or critter.
 See below for adoption fees, and how to pay

 For kittens under the age of six months, we prefer for an adoption with a feline companion.
 Kittens require stimulation and interaction with other cats/kittens for healthy social development.
 Kittens that remain with a littermate or cat companion, tend to be happier and healthier.
 The kitten will be better socialized than a kitten that is isolated from other felines at an early age.

 If all parties, the adoption committee, foster family, and prospective adoptive family, are in favour of the adoption, and this is not a same-day cat adoption, you can pick up your new family member the following day, or arrange a mutually beneficial time with the foster home.
 We do request that you apply only when you are ready to take your new pet home, and we ask animals to go home within a week from your “meet and greet”.
 Please be prepared for your new pet, with food, a bed, toys, and bowls, before he/she comes home.